oskwazir/Roguelike_Development_Website/posts/getting_started_with_dotnet_core_monogame_and_sadconsole.md

 1. [Install .Net Core](https://dotnet.microsoft.com/download/dotnet-core) (Version 3.1 at the time I wrote this)
 1. [Install MonoGame](https://www.monogame.net/downloads/) (3.7.1 when I wrote this)
 1. Creating a working folder and change directory into it
-1. Install the [SadConsole.Templates](https://dotnet.microsoft.com/download/dotnet-core) (this will really work across operating systems)
+1. Install the [SadConsole.Templates](https://dotnet.microsoft.com/download/dotnet-core) (this will work across operating systems)
 1. [Create a project](https://dotnet.microsoft.com/download/dotnet-core)
 1. Run the project with `dotnet run`